jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 Pm is sensitive to heat.
 To mix the powder with chocolate, use the lowest possible temperature.
-Even chocolate sourced from the Church of Sacred Synthesis has occasionally been found to be impotent.
+Even chocolate sourced from the Church of Sacred Synthesis has occasionally been found to be inert.

 ### Dosage